laurent-lao/setting-up-fprime/README.md

 ### Installing other dependencies

-FPrime has a script that will install other ubuntu packages for you
+FPrime has a script that will install other ubuntu packages for you (this is why it is recommended to use a Ubuntu-based distro)

 * `sudo ./fprime/mk/os-pkg/ubuntu-packages.sh`